segabl/pd2-sh-complements/README.md

 #### Controller

 - Partners In Crime
-  - Basic: Damage reduction 45% -> 40%
   - Ace: Damage reduction 54% -> 50%

-*Jokers in general are a low effort way to gain strong benefits and Partners In Crime is giving too much damage reduction combined with the changed health granularity in Streamlined Heisting.*
+*Jokers in general are a low effort way to gain strong benefits and Partners In Crime is giving too much survivability to Jokers.*
 *Reducing the damage reduction will force players to take new Jokers more frequently.*

 #### Sharpshooter